brittafiore/DataScienceStudies/Community level data science.md

 ![Image of Spheres of Influence](https://github.com/brittafiore/DataScience/blob/master/Incubator_orbits_4.jpg)

 [![Creative Commons License](http://i.creativecommons.org/l/by-nc/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc/4.0/)
+This image by Paul Roberts is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License

 ### Individual
 Some participants told us that data science helped distinguish them from other scholars in their fields by equipping them with uncommon skills or enabling them to generate novel data sets.
 For example, one participant told us: